Wu (shaman): Background

 The mainstream of Chinese literacy and literature is associated with the shell and bone oracular inscriptions from recovered archeological artifacts from the Shang dynasty and with the literary works of the Western Zhou dynasty, which include the classic Confucian works.
 Both are associated with the northern Chinese areas.
 South of the traditional Shang and Zhou areas was the land (and water) of Chu.
 Politically and to some extent culturally distinct from the Zhou dynasty and its later 6 devolved hegemonic states, Chu was the original source and inspiration for the poems anthologized during the Han dynasty under the title Chu Ci, literally meaning something like "the literary material of Chu".
 Despite the tendency of Confucian-oriented government officials to suppress wu shamanic beliefs and practice, in the general area of Chinese culture, the force of colonial conservatism and the poetic voice of Qu Yuan and other poets combined to contribute an established literary tradition heavily influenced by wu shamanism to posterity.
 Shamanic practices as described anthropologically are generally paralleled by descriptions of wu practices as found in the Chu Ci, and in Chinese mythology more generally.

 Li Sao, Yuan You, and Jiu Bian

 The signature poem of the Chu Ci is the poem Li Sao.
 By China's "first poet", Qu Yuan, a major literary device of the poem is the shamanic spirit journey.
 "Yuan You", literally "The Far-off Journey" features shamanic spirit flight as a literary device, as does Jiu Bian, as part of its climactic ending.
-In the Li Sao, two individual shaman are specified, Ling Fen (靈氛) and Wu Xian (巫咸).
+In the Li Sao, two individual shamans are specified, Ling Fen (靈氛) and Wu Xian (巫咸).
 This Wu Xian may or may not be the same as the (one or more) historical person(s) named Wu Xian.
 Hawkes suggests an equation of the word ling in the Chu dialect with the word wu.